 Substance Use Disorder

 According to the 2022 National Survey on Drug Use and Health, 48.7 million Americans aged 12 or older had a substance use disorder.
-Substance use disorders continue to be an important health issue in our country.
+Substance use disorders continue to be an important health issue in our country and here in Kane County.

 Roberta and Don's Story